Boston University Alumni Medical Directory, gift of Dr. James S. Brust

 An early pioneering doctor and a champion of physical activity for women, Helen Worthing Webster (1837-1904) was born in Boston in 1837.
 The daughter of Reverend Amos Worthing, a soap maker, and Laura Jacobs Worthing, Helen grew up in New Bedford.
 As a young woman, Helen started out as a music teacher, but then enrolled in the New England Female Medical College (NEFMC) in Boston.
 NEFMC, founded by Samuel Gregory in 1848 with a focus on midwifery, was the first medical school exclusively for women.
 At the age of 25 Helen took her place in the ranks of the first female doctors in America when she graduated as a Doctor of Medicine in 1862.

-After graduation Dr. Helen Worthing moved to Washington, D.C. where she served as a doctor in the Union Army.
+After graduation Dr. Helen Worthing moved to Washington, D.C. where she served as a doctor in the Union Army during the Civil War.
 While there, she met and married Dr. William Webster.
 Helen and William had one daughter, Laura.
 Following her war service Helen was appointed Assistant Physician at Boston’s New England Hospital for Women and Children.
 Soon thereafter she moved back to New Bedford where she set up a private practice.
 Helen maintained the practice for the rest of her life except for a singular seven-year period.

 In 1874 an unusual opportunity came Helen’s way: she was appointed Resident Physician and Professor of Physiology and Hygiene at Vassar College in Poughkeepsie, N.Y.
 The college announced, “Helen W. Webster is a thoroughly educated and experienced physician.
 She served in the army hospitals during the late war and has since had a large and successful practice in New Bedford, Mass.
 The college may be congratulated upon the acquisition of one who, both by education and experience, seems eminently fitted for the duties of resident physician.”
 Helen prepared for this appointment by studying in hospitals in Paris and Dublin.